DaryllLorenzo/fastapi-maker/README.md

 - **Pydantic v2 DTOs** (Create, Update, Response) with accurate type hints and validation
 - **Repository + Service** pattern for separation of concerns
 - **Routers** auto-registered in `main.py` with clean path parameters
+- **Database relationships** with interactive setup for One-to-Many, Many-to-Many, and One-to-One
 - **Alembic** pre-configured with models auto-imported
 - **Offline API Documentation** with Swagger UI and ReDoc (no CDN required)
 - Environment management via `.env` for example: